Written For ParentCircle Website new design update

-Sometimes, entertainment is beneficial in helping you bond with other people who are also participating in it.
+Sometimes, entertainment is beneficial in helping you bond with people who are also participating in it.
 Arun Kumar, an entrepreneur, took a resolution of not watching TV at all when he was young.
-“There were awkward moments when my family would watch TV during dinner, whereas I’d just watch their faces and my plate.
-After a year and a half, I realised upon introspection that I was craving for sharing, smiles and dosages of laughter just because I was deprived of entertainment.”
+"There were awkward moments when my family would watch TV during dinner, whereas I'd just watch their faces and my plate.
+After a year and a half, I realized upon introspection that I was craving for sharing, smiles, and doses of laughter, just because I was deprived of entertainment."

-Physical activities like dance, sports or even hiking not only provide a much-needed break from the humdrum of work, but also keep us physically fit and healthy.
-Most children wouldn’t enjoy doing strict physical exercise just for its sake.
-Activities such as salsa, football and aerobics have the fun element too.
-So, kids enjoy practising them and, therefore, fitness is thrown in as an excellent by-product.
+Physical activities like dance, sports, or even hiking not only provide a much-needed break from the humdrum of work but also keep us physically fit and healthy.
+Most children wouldn't enjoy doing strict physical exercise just for its sake.
+Activities such as salsa, football, and aerobics have the fun element too.
+So, kids enjoy practicing them and, therefore, fitness is thrown in as an excellent by-product.

 Everyone knows that entertainment helps beat stress.
 It has been recommended by physicians and psychologists the world over as a cure for stress and associated disorders.
 Of course, this has to be largely healthy entertainment rather than watching TV for hours while snacking on the bag after bag of potato chips.
 However, even an hour of sensible TV watching could help you refresh your mind.